echtlersebastian/MunichPersoChecker/README.md

-# Perso-Checker
+# 🚀🎉 Perso-Checker 🎉🚀
-This is a Service that checks if your Personalausweis is ready to get picked up at the Bürgerbüro in Munich.
+This is a Service that checks if your Personalausweis is ready to get picked up at the 🤡Bürgerbüro🤡 in Munich.
 You can Subscribe at the Website and than get hopefully notified, when the state of your Personalausweis changes.🤩

-# Why does the World need something like this?
+# 🤦‍♂️ Why does the World need something like this 🤷‍♀️?
 The Guy at the counter in 🤡Bürgerbüro🤡 was telling me, that i will not get any notification about the status of my personalausweis.
 He said: "just check the website mentioned on the printed Abholschein and type in your Ausweisnummer.
 It is working like the Package Tracking at DHL".
 But it does not work like DHL.
 Because i get notified about my packages at DHL.
 And i am that kind of guy, that forgets about an Personalausweis and will never Pick it up from the 🤡Bürgerbüro🤡.
 Thats why i wrote